You can have intimacy with or without sex.

 Without intimacy, you remain in control.

-Yes, some give up on intimacy.
-Or separate intimacy and sex by choosing a mate for one and a lover for the second.
+Yes, some give up on intimacy—or they separate intimacy and sex by choosing a mate for one and a lover for the second.
 The good news is that most of us can have both.
 But like much in life, you have to face things before you can fix them.

 Intimacy is a wondrous gift and a true challenge.